HUNTER90n/FSOCITY-TOOLKIT/README.md

 =============================================
 -------- FSOCITY TOOL KIT --------------
 =============================================
-This toolkit is created by Ahmad qureshi (HUNTER90n)
+This toolkit is created by Ahmad Qureshi (HUNTER90n)
 I am not responsiable for any of your misuses.
 Use it on your own responsibility.
-Thnks Show your love by clicking on start 🌟
+Thanks Show your love by clicking on start 🌟
 =============================================
 -------- *INSTALLATIONS GUID* --------------
 =============================================